renoki-co/cashier-register/README.md

 Cashier Register is a simple quota feature usage tracker for Laravel Cashier subscriptions.

 It helps you define static, project-level plans, and attach features that can be tracked and limited throughout the app.
-For example, you might want to set a limit of 5 seats per team and make it so internally.
+For example, you might want to set a limit of 5 seats per team and make it so you can check it later.
 Cashier Register comes with a nice wrapper for Laravel Cashier that does that out-of-the-box.

 ## 🤝 Supporting